cauasousa/simplexe/README.md

 1. Define the objective function and constraints of the problem.
 2. Configure parameters in the application.
-3. Run the Simplex method to obtain the optimal solution.
+3. Run the Simplex method to obtain the your solution.

 ## Contributions